Coleharbor, North Dakota

 Coleharbor is a city in McLean County, North Dakota, United States.
 The population was 59 at the 2020 census.
-Coleharbor was founded in 1904.

 History

-Coleharbor was laid out in 1904 when the railroad was extended to that point.
+Coleharbor was founded in 1904 when the railroad was extended to that point.
 The name combines that of a Soo Railroad official (W. A. Cole) and a reference to an older site on the Missouri River a few miles to the southwest (Coal Harbor).
 In July 2006, three storms converged above the town, unleashing a derecho that resulted in significant damage around town, even blowing down part of the former school building (made of brick), while leaving the nearby grain elevator intact.